jmccracken1109/jmccracken1109.github.io/aboutme.md

 subtitle: Creating Without End
 ---

 My name is John McCracken.
-I love games.
-I also love all aspects of making them.
-Here is what I can do for you:

-#### Proficient
-- 3D Art - Maya, Blender, Substance Painter
-- Level Design - Maya, Unity
-- Writing
-- Photography - Photoshop, Lightroom

-#### Familiar
-- 2D Art - Photoshop, Illustrator
-- Animation - Adobe Animate
-- C# Programming
-- HTML/CSS/MD Website Development

-Need something else?
-I'll learn that too.

 I am currently a Senior at The University of Baltimore studying Simulation and Game Design.
 I am on track to graduate in December 2022.
 I have achieved Dean's List for the past two semesters in a row and am aiming to graduate with honors.
 Over the course of my degree, I have learned almost every aspect of creating games but have really found my place in Level Design, 3D Art, and Writing.
 With these skills, I am looking to join a company that I can really sink my teeth into and show them why John McCracken is a vital member of a team.

 I want to absorb as much information as possible about how games are designed at a AAA level as well as continue to self-improve and consistently refine my toolbelt of skills and abilities to maximize my effectiveness in game development.
 I desire to lead a team of creatives and with the past leadership skills I have developed in the Army as a head medic on a line company, I believe I can achieve that goal.
 On the game industry side of leadership, I have been a team leader for three separate projects that have resulted in a high B grade or better.